streamcode9/svg-time-series/README.md

 In the demos above, SVG DOM manipulations during grid updates seem to consume at least 20% of drawing time, so further optimization work is possible.
 Keep watching!

+## Build instructions

+- Install nodejs 20.x (npm and npx will be also installed)
+- `npm ci` in the project root to install pinned dependencies
+- `npx vite` to start the dev server
+- Open `http://localhost:5173/samples/demoss/demo2` or whatever `vite` says in your browser

 ## Secrets of Speed

 - No legacy